GaloisInc/saw-training/SAWManual.rst

     m <- llvm_load_module "add.bc";
     add_ms <- crucible_llvm_verify m "add" [] false add_setup abc;

+.. _compositional verification:

 Compositional Verification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The primary advantage of the specification-based approach to verification is that it allows for compositional reasoning.
 That is, when proving properties of a given method or function, we can make use of properties we have already proved about its callees rather than analyzing them anew.
 This enables us to reason about much larger and more complex systems than otherwise possible.

 The :saw:ref:`crucible_llvm_verify` and :saw:ref:`crucible_jvm_verify` functions return values of type :saw:ref:`CrucibleMethodSpec` and :saw:ref:`JVMMethodSpec`, respectively.
 These values are opaque objects that internally contain both the information provided in the associated :saw:ref:`JVMSetup` or :saw:ref:`CrucibleSetup` blocks and the results of the verification process.

+.. saw:type:: CrucibleMethodSpec

+  Opaque objects that contain both specifications for functions and the results of performing verification on them according to these specifications.

+.. saw:type:: JVMMethodSpec

+  Opaque objects that contain both specifications for functions and the results of performing verification on them according to these specifications.

 Any of these ``MethodSpec`` objects can be passed in via the third argument of the ``..._verify`` functions.
 For any function or method specified by one of these parameters, the simulator will not follow calls to the associated target.
 Instead, it will perform the following steps: